jozz024/smash-amiibo-editor/readme.md

 # **Smash Amiibo Editor**
 ***
-### *DISCLAIMER: Do not use edited amiibo in tournaments unless the TO explicitly allows them. them can result in a permanent tournament ban.*
+### *DISCLAIMER: Do not use edited amiibo in tournaments unless the TO explicitly allows them.
+Doing so can result in a permanent tournament ban.*

 ## Encryption Keys